El Mourouj

 El Mourouj (المروج) is a town and commune in the southern suburbs of Tunis in the Ben Arous Governorate, Tunisia.
 It became a commune in 1991.
 It has 120,732 inhabitants as of 2022, compared to 81,986 in 2004, making it the most populous commune in the Ben Arous Governorate.
 It is the seat of El Mourouj Delegation.
 The delegation, divided into five districts (numbered 1, 3, 4, 5 and 6), has a main axis; the Avenue des Martyrs, which divides it into two parts from north to south.
-Exceptionally, El Mourouj 2 is part of Tunis Goveronorate.
+Exceptionally, El Mourouj 2 is part of Tunis Governorate.

 The town was built in the 1980s to absorb and organize the growth of population, it had been planned since 1977 and intended to accommodate 130,000 inhabitants.
 The delegation was created on May 31, 1991.

 Location

 Located a few kilometers from Tunis, between Ben Arous and Sebkha Séjoumi, it is part of Greater Tunis.

 The area of the delegation, covering an area of 21.5 km², is bounded by the A1 motorway to the east, National Road 3 and the governorate of Tunis to the north, Regional Road 39 to the southeast, and Fouchana to the southwest.